jessejj/pathass/README.md

 # pathologyAssistant
-Assisting PAs through scripts

-... currently working on combining all useful scripts into one app.
+Assisting pathology staff with helpful tools built into one scripting app.